It cost $300 to create an LLC (limited liability company) in Texas. The LLC’s Certificate of Formation is filed with the Texas Secretary of State.

 Texas LLC taxes

-The federal income tax requirements for an LLC are dependent on whether it is a corporation, single member LLC, or limited liability partner.
+An LLC’s federal income tax requirements depend on whether it is a corporation, single member LLC, or limited liability partner.

 Texas requires LLCs to pay a franchise fee.
 An LLC’s tax liability is determined by the total revenue of the business.
 Most businesses pay 0.75 percent tax.
 Wholesalers and retailers, however, pay 0.375 percent.